 I know the best gossip.
 Not that I can share with you- stop asking.
 I can’t even let on what I know.
 Sorry.
 I am the secret keeper.

 I help the people who need it most.
-HRBPs act as counselor and coach to our teams for all their concerns- professional and sometimes personal.
+HRBPs act as coach to our teams for all their concerns- professional and sometimes personal.
 Thank you to all the HR practitioners and consultants who play this role.
 You make people better, because it is the right thing to do, even when it is hard.

 I have a dual role of business leader and HR expert.
 Like a Marketing leader, who needs to know the overarching business goals and has to think through how to market our products.
 As an HR leader, I need to understand the business objectives and goals.
 I need to make sure we have the best people in the roles to achieve them.
 Also, that we don’t break the laws around people.
 Simple enough, right?

 We help leaders make tough decisions.
 When an employee is struggling, we counsel the leader on what approach to take.
 When that does not work and it is time to say good bye to the employee, we help the leader navigate the next steps.
-I don’t love this part of my job and I want to help leaders learn the best way to handle these scenarios.
+I don’t love this part of my job but I want to help leaders learn the best way to handle these scenarios.
 We always want our team members to have success in their careers.
 That might mean with the current company or somewhere else that suits them better.

 This is a very short list- I could add a million more things (and funny gifs) but I wanted to keep it simple and to the point.